ccaswell25/ccaswell25/README.md

 ### CARLY CASWELL 👋
-I've recently completed my Master of Environmental Data Science degree at the University of California, Santa Barbara.
+I recently completed my Master of Environmental Data Science degree at the University of California, Santa Barbara and am working as a Data Analyst for Rincon Consultants.

 😄 Pronouns: she/her
 👩‍💻 My Personal Website: https://ccaswell25.github.io/
-📫 How to reach me: ccaswell@bren.ucsb.edu
+📫 How to reach me: ccaswell25@gmail.com

 What am I up to?

- 🔭 I’ve very recently completed my Master's in Data Science!
-I am now in the job-searching process, eager to apply my skills to real-world data science applications.
+ 🔭 I’ve recently completed my Master's in Data Science!
+I am now applying my skills learned getting my degree to the Environmental Consulting world

- 🌱 I’m currently learning about: machine learning in R, ethics and bias in data science, data visualization and communication, & working on a project to calculate total emissions for Darn Tough Vermont (using the GHG Protocol).
+ 🌱 I’m currently learning about: ai for developers, Azure tools, data privacy & security, and how to streamline data pipelines.

 What do I like to do?